Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Bullshit.
 You think all the time.
 Training schedules, nutrition, weight, dosage... you use your brain way more than you think you do."

 "That’s just being *functional.* I dunno.
-He’s…nice, I guess.
+He’s... nice, I guess.
 But I kinda doubt he reads the newsblog editorials, y’know?"

 "I notice you didn’t *actually* answer my question," she teased.